DevonMorris/zettelkasten/f9ee6aad.md

 they feel and am excited to put them on the PCB soon.

 [^new]: [[01b18013]]
-[^pin]: By pin, I mean one the size of one of contacts on the bottom of the switch.
+[^pin]: By pin, I mean the size of one of contacts on the bottom of the switch.